awanmbandi/realworld-cicd-pipeline-project/README.md

       - Click `Add Jenkins CI Integration`
       - SAVE SETTINGS/CONFIGURATIONS
       - Leave this page open

+    #### Update Your Jenkinsfile
+		     - Update Jenkinsfile and pass your Channel Name
+		     - Save and Push to GitHub

 ## Configure All Systems
 ### Jenkins setup